Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Discussion

 \section{Discussion}

-Stand-dependent dispersal, an Allee effect, and time-scale separation are jointly necessary for realistic mountain pine beetle outbreaks.
+Excitable population dynamics are related to five features of bark beetle ecology: stand-dependent dispersal mortality, an Allee effect, time-scale separation between beetle and tree life cycles, tree size-dependent fecundity, and a large-tree preference.
 Time-scale separation (i.e., trees grow slower than beetles) ensures that killed trees cannot be immediately replaced by new mature pines, thus preventing equilibrium dynamics.
-Stand-dependent dispersal (i.e., beetles disperse farther through sparse forests) leads to high levels of MPB mortality, and the Allee effect finishes the MPB population off, bringing it to the endemic state.
-These two inhibitory processes (Stand-dependent dispersal and the Allee effect) explain why MPB populations spend the vast majority of time in their endemic state, and why subsequent outbreaks are so explosive: with MPB populations suppressed, large trees accumulate, providing proverbial fuel for the beetle fire.
+Stand-dependent dispersal (i.e., beetles disperse farther through sparse forests) leads to high levels of mortality, which is exacerbated by the Allee effect (i.e., not enough beetles to mass attack healthy trees), bringing beetle populations to an endemic, low-density state.
+The two inhibitory processes --- stand-dependent dispersal mortality and a strong Alle effect --- explain why populations spend the vast majority of time in their endemic state, and why subsequent outbreaks are so explosive: with suppressed beetle populations, large trees accumulate, providing proverbial fuel for the beetle fire.

-The process of stand-dependent dispersal explains why beetles don’t overexploit trees.
-It is perhaps trivial to say that if beetles disperse away and die before they have killed all the trees, then the beetles won’t kill all the trees.
-However, the lack of over-exploitation, or equivalently, the seemingly premature “bust” phase of the “boom-bust cycle”, is a ubiquitous feature of outbreaks (Fig.\,\ref{fig:dbh_across_outbreaks}) and is thus worth connecting to MPB life-history.
-This also suggests an optimistic perspective: outbreaks are much less destructive than they theoretically could be.
-Stand-dependent dispersal probably occurs because chemo-sensory constraints prevent beetles from aggregating on small trees (Section \ref{life_history:stand_dependent_dispersal}), even though beetles have positive fitness when they do successfully attack small trees.
-Without stand-dependent dispersal, the system would reach a stochastic equilibrium, creating a forest with few large pine trees.

-The Allee effect explains why outbreaks are so extreme when they do occur.
-The Allee effect suppresses MPB populations, keeping them in their endemic state until enough large trees have accumulated that a small inoculum of beetles --- either from long-distance dispersal or a stochastic successful attack --– can grow explosively.
-Without the Allee effect, lodgepole pine and MPB enter a predator-prey cycle.

-Classic predator-prey theory predicts that long-lived prey should make predator-prey cycles unlikely.
-One might naively expect that the time-scale separation between beetles and trees would allow MPB to grow rapidly enough to prevent an unchecked proliferation in pine abundance, thus preventing the \textit{prey-escape phase} of a population cycle \citep{de1990size} wherein the prey species can grow unimpeded by the predator.
-Even though pines live much longer than beetles, we still see population cycles in the counterfactual simulations (when the Allee effect is turned off).
-This can be explained by the phenomenon of cohort resonance \citep{bjornstad2004trends}.
-During an outbreak, many pines are killed at roughly the same time.
-Subsequently, pines are recruited at the same time, and then become susceptible to MPB at the same time.
-Thus, there are a brief few years where the pines that MPB can “see” are growing faster than exponentially.